 All transactions with related parties are conducted on normal commercial terms and conditions.
 All related party receivables/payables are unsecured.
-From time to time Liberty Fiduciary Limited may invest in or withdraw from the Fund.

 A management fee is payable to the Investment Manager Liberty Financial Pty Ltd for administering and managing the Fund and its investments.
 This is an ongoing fee per annum based on the gross asset value of the Fund.
-The management fee paid and payable for the year ended 30 June 2014 was \$190,711 and \$18,150 respectively (2013: \$170,430 and \$15,547 respectively).
+The management fee paid and payable for the year ended 30 June 2016 was \$218,000 and \$15,000 respectively (2015: \$211,000 and \$20,000 respectively).